 Apply for Scholarships

-are available for some students as well, and they may be awarded according to merit or need.
+Scholarships are also available for some students, and they may be awarded according to merit or need.
 Some scholarships are offered for specific fields of study or career choices students agree to make after college.
-Scholarships may be awarded by the college, a local business or a non-profit organization.
+The college may award scholarships, a local business, or a non-profit organization.

 Ask about “Life Experience” Credits

-.
-Others may utilize standard placement examinations like the CLEP (College-Level Examination Program) to award these credits to students prior to enrollment into the school.
+Some community colleges offer “life experience” credit opportunities for adults returning to school after spending time in the workforce.
+According to FinAid, schools are likely to administer their own placement examinations to determine whether students qualify for life experience credits.
+Others may utilize standard placement examinations like the CLEP (College-Level Examination Program) to award these credits to students before enrollment into the school.